 This page lists open positions for PhD "students" in the Computer Networks group.

-Currently, there is one option available:
+Currently, there are two positions available:

 See below which material to provide with an application.

 Please be aware that the German academic system does not necessarily imply that you are a "student" while working on your PhD; it is actually more common to have a work contract while doing so - a "Wissenschaftlicher Mitarbeiter" position.
 Nonetheless, this page uses the term "PhD student" for brevity.

 If you are unfamiliar with the German PhD system, you might want to have a look at this article.

 PhD student in NICCI

 In the DFG-funded NICCI project on control over wireless networks, one fully-funded PhD position is available.
 For details, see this flyer or the formal job announcement (in German).

 A position with open research topic is available.
 Possible topics are anticipatory or participatory networking, distributed cloud computing, etc. Convince us with your ideas!

 This position is a so-called Landesstelle, i.e., it has teaching obligations.
 To qualify for this position, you need a fairly good command of German, at least at level C1.

 If you are interested in this position, please please contact Prof. Karl by email; in the subject of the email, please mention JOB-FGCN-2017-III (else, your email will likely be ignored).
 Here is the official job advertisment - only in german available.